Avram Miller: The Avram Miller Company

 Miller left Intel in April 1999 to start The Avram Miller Company, a strategy and business development group providing services to Internet companies internationally.

 In addition, Miller served on the boards of many public (CMGI, World Online, and PCCW) and private companies (Heavy.com), and was a senior advisor to Lazard Frères & Co. (now the Lazard Group LLC).

+Miller currently serves as a senior advisor to Sheba Hospital in Israel as well as The Lerner Research Institute of the Cleveland Clinic.

 In 2003, Miller was ranked number eight on the Forbes Midas List of the top 100 tech investors.

 Personal life

-Two grown children from his first marriage and four grandsons.
-Married to Deborah Neasi-Miller dive 2003.
+Two adult children from his first marriage.
+Married to Deborah Neasi-Miller in 2003.
+They reside in Italy.